meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 If the authentication fails, the user sees something like "Sign-in Failed" and his state remains unchanged.

-If the authentication succeeds and there is an existing app account which matches the authentication, the Login to Account action is run.
+If the authentication succeeds and there is an existing app account for the resulting identity, the Login to Account action is run.

-If the authentication succeeds but there is not an existing app account which matches the authentication, the user's state remains unchanged and the user sees something like "You don't yet have an account in this application associated your X login.
-Would you like to sign up using that login, or try a different login?".
+If the authentication succeeds but there is not an existing app account for the resulting identity, the user's state remains unchanged and the user sees something like "You don't yet have an account in this application associated your X identity.
+Would you like to sign up using that identity, or try a different identity?".
 If the users chooses the "sign up" option, the Register User with Service X action is run.

 ### Sign Up with Service X

+If the identity service for service X supports identity creation, the app runs the Create Identity with Service X action.

+* If the identity is created successfully, the Register User with Service X action is run.

+* If it fails due to a conflicting account, the user is asked whether he wants to sign-in to the conflicting account.
+If he does not, his state remains unchanged and the calling action is canceled.
+Otherwise the Sign In with Service X action is run.

-The app runs the Create Login with Service X action.
-If it is not supported, the app runs the Authenticate with Service X action and handles it's outcome as
+If the identity service for service X does not support identity creation, the app runs the Authenticate with Service X action and handles it's outcome as
 follows:

 If the authentication fails, the user sees something like "Sign-in Failed", his state remains unchanged, and the sign-up is canceled.

-If the authentication succeeds and there is an existing app account which matches the authentication, the Login to Account action is run.
+If the authentication succeeds and there is an existing app account for the resulting identity, the Login to Account action is run.

-If the authentication succeeds but there is not an existing app account which matches the authentication, the Register User with Service X action is run.
+If the authentication succeeds but there is not an existing app account for the resulting identity, the Register User with Service X action is run.

 ### Sign In/Up with Service X

-An app should only offer this action when the user can only use one login service.
+An app should only offer this action when the user can only use one identity service.

 The app runs the Authenticate with Service X action.

-If the authentication fails, the app runs the Create Login with Service X action.
-If it is not supported, then the user sees something like "Sign-in Failed" and his state remains unchanged.
+If the authentication fails, and the identity service for service X does not support identity creation then the user sees something like "Sign-in Failed" and his state remains unchanged.

+If the authentication fails, and the identity service for service X supports identity creation, the app runs the Create Identity with Service X action.

+* If the identity is created successfully, the Register User with Service X action is run.

+* If it fails due to a conflicting account, the user is asked whether he wants to sign-in to the conflicting account.
+If he does not, his state remains unchanged and the calling action is canceled.
+Otherwise the Sign In with Service X action is run.

-If the authentication succeeds and there is an existing app account which matches the authentication, then the Login to Account action is run.
+If the authentication succeeds and there is an existing app account for the resulting identity, then the Login to Account action is run.

-If the authentication succeeds but there is not an existing app account which matches the authentication, the Register User with Service X action is run.
+If the authentication succeeds but there is not an existing app account for the resulting identity, the Register User with Service X action is run.

 ### Sign In as Guest

-A new account is created and the user is logged into it.
-The user can only access it from his current browser profile.
+The app creates a new guest identity for the user, associates a new guest account, and logs the user into that account.
 The user's state becomes Guest without Data.

 ### Delete Account

 The user is logged out and his account is deleted.
-His new state becomes Logged Out.
+His new state becomes Anonymous.

 ### Sign Out

 The user is logged out of his account (but his account remains).
-His new state becomes Logged Out.
+His new state becomes Anonymous.

 ### Switch User with Service X